po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/05-Day/05-Day-LessonPlan.md

 ## Learning Objectives

+By the end of class, students will be able to:

 * Explain and execute CRUD operations using Mongoose subdocuments.

 * Configure Heroku for deployment of a Node.js application using MongoDB Atlas.